jonobr1/two.js/wiki/docs/text/README.md

 <div class="properties">

-The font family Two.js should attempt to regsiter for rendering.
+The font family Two.js should attempt to register for rendering.
 The default value is `'sans-serif'`.
 Comma separated font names can be supplied as a "stack", similar to the CSS implementation of `font-family`.

 </div>